See also:

 VALUES ('<%customer_id%>', '<%customer_address%>');

-Will be sent to the SQL server like this:
+Will be sent to SQL Server like this:

 INSERT INTO customers (customer_id, customer_address)